Social Influence Tactics and How to Counter Them

 The main goal here will be to clue you in on the history of propaganda, the nature of propaganda, and to what is happening here in 2017 (with a specific focus on the online space) so you can avoid being indoctrinated, can help educate others, and can help combat negative influencers.

-NOTE: Below we try to use examples from many different countries and entities (left, right, center, Hitler, and Russia), mixed with a dash of humor.
+- Below we try to use examples from many different countries and entities (left, right, center, Hitler, and Russia), mixed with a dash of humor.
 We apologize if our video choice or example choice is coming off as biased.
-It is hard to write about bias without getting dark or stepping on bubble filters; thanks in advance for baring with us!
+It is hard to write about bias without getting dark or stepping on ideological bubble; thanks in advance for baring with us!

-TIP: In case that above comment “triggered” you (in case you had an adverse reaction to terms like Hitler, Russia, left, or right), now is probably a good time to bring up the backfire effect and confirmation bias.
+- In case that above comment “triggered” you (in case you had an adverse reaction to terms like Hitler, Russia, left, or right), now is probably a good time to bring up the backfire effect and confirmation bias.
 The backfire effect describes when a person reacts to disconfirming evidence by strengthening their previous beliefs.
-This and a “thousand” other cognitive biases make change, resistance, and adaptation a complex subject, and makes the fallacious reasoning a propagandist uses all that more effective.
+This and a “thousand” other cognitive biases make change, resistance, and adaptation a complex subject, and makes the fallacious reasoning and emotional appeals a propagandist uses all that more effective.
 To dig into the world of propaganda, it helps to (forgive the metaphor) “turn off the backfire effect mechanism on your bubble filter.”
 In real life we might want to appeal to people with emotion ourselves to avoid getting shut out due to cognitive dissonance, but for a facts page on propaganda, it makes sense to skip the white-hat tactics and try to just tell it like it is.

 What is Propaganda?
 What are Propaganda Techniques?
 What are Propaganda Strategies?